zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-publishing.md

 <a name="publishing-your-portal-extension"></a>
 ## Publishing your portal extension

-When an extension development team decides to make the extension publicly available, the portal's configuration files are updated so that users other than the team can view the extension in the various Portal production and pre-production environments.
+When an extension development team decides to make the extension publicly available, the Portal's configuration files are updated so that users other than the team can view the extension in the various Portal production and pre-production environments.

 The Portal is deployed in four different environments: `dev`, `Dogfood`, `MPAC`, and `PROD`.
 The deployments are from four branches in the Portal repository.
 Pull requests are used to cherry-pick extension configurations from one branch to the next one by updating the configuration files that govern each environment.
 This document assumes that the extension has been completely developed and tested, and is ready to be moved to the next branch, as specified in [portalfx-extensions-branches.md](portalfx-extensions-branches.md).
-This document encompasses extension configuration files in the portal repository; the source code for the extension is out of the scope of this document.
+This document encompasses extension configuration files in the Portal repository; the source code for the extension is out of the scope of this document.

 The configuration file for the extension that will be cherry-picked should be similar to the examples in [portalfx-extensions-configuration-overview.md](portalfx-extensions-configuration-overview.md).
 The relationship between the environments and the configuration files specified in [portalfx-extensions-branches.md](portalfx-extensions-branches.md).